anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-04-20-Extract-Stock-Sentiment-from-News-Headlines.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="4.-Make-NLTK-think-like-a-financial-journalist">4.
-Make NLTK think like a financial journalist<a class="anchor-link" href="#4.-Make-NLTK-think-like-a-financial-journalist"> </a></h2><p>Sentiment analysis is very sensitive to context.
+<h2 id="Make-NLTK-think-like-a-financial-journalist">Make NLTK think like a financial journalist<a class="anchor-link" href="#Make-NLTK-think-like-a-financial-journalist"> </a></h2><p>Sentiment analysis is very sensitive to context.
 As an example, saying <em>"This is so addictive!"</em> often means something positive if the context is a video game you are enjoying with your friends, but it very often means something negative when we are talking about opioids.
 Remember that the reason we chose headlines is so we can try to extract sentiment from financial journalists, who like most professionals, have their own lingo.
 Let's now make NLTK think like a financial journalist by adding some new words and sentiment values to our lexicon.</p>
 </div>
 </div>
 </div>